Chicken and Asparagus with Three Cheeses (Video)

 Yesterday when I was editing the photos I remembered I had some leftovers in the fridge and I gobbled those up for lunch and started thinking about how soon I could make this again.
 And this recipe is an easy combination that would be impressive enough to serve for dinner guests.

-The only thing slightly tricky about this dish is not to cook the sauce too long or bake it too long or the sauce will separate.
+The only thing slightly tricky about this Chicken and Asparagus with Three Cheeses is not to cook the sauce too long or bake it too long or the sauce will separate.
 This is an ongoing issue for me with sauces when they aren’t thickened with flour or cornstarch, but even if that happens, this will still be delicious!
 And for me asparagus going on sale is one of the sure signs that spring is coming, and since Salt Lake had a big snow storm earlier this week, I am really longing for the end of winter.
 So this is for all the other asparagus fans who are excited to have fresh asparagus season on the horizon!

 Trim chicken breasts, cut in half lengthwise, season, and brown on both sides; then put the browned chicken pieces into a casserole dish.
 While the chicken browns, barely blanch asparagus, drain well, blot asparagus dry with paper towels, and put the asparagus pieces over the chicken in the dish.

 Use chicken stock to deglaze the pan you cooked the chicken in, scraping off browned bits and simmer until the stock is reduced to 3/4 cup.
 Then lower heat and whisk the sour cream into the stock.
 Turn off heat and stir in the goat cheese and Parmesan and whisk until it’s melted into the sauce.
 Pour sauce over the chicken and asparagus, cover with finely grated sharp cheddar, and bake about 25 minutes.
 That’s it!